Big Bill Neidjie: Early life and education

 He had little formal education, spending only a couple of years at school at Oenpelli (present-day Gunbalanya), but learnt about his traditional culture, people and lands from his father and grandfather.

 Working life

 From about the age of 20 he worked first with buffalo hunters, then at a timber mill, and then on board a lugger transporting people and goods along the North Coast of the Northern Territory and to remote island communities.

 He was initiated at a ceremony at Ubirr in the early 1940s.

-During the Second World War ("the big fight") he helped in the defence of Australia, working at the radar station at Cape Don.
+During the Second World War ("the big fight") he helped in the defence of Australia, working at the radar station at Cape Don and working on supply boats between Darwin and other ports.
 He was in Darwin during the Japanese bombings in 1942 and helped Aboriginal people during and after the devastation.

 He acquired the nickname "Big Bill" because of his physique and strength, and was also called "Kakadu Man", after the title of his first book.